-The following list includes style conventions used when writing about Kent State University and not covered in The Associated Press Stylebook and Briefing on Media Law.
+The following list includes style conventions used when writing about Kent State University and not covered in The Associated Press Stylebook.

-academic degrees — for a complete listing, see Areas of Study in the University Catalog.
+academic degrees — for a complete listing, see Programs A-Z in the University Catalog.
 See AP Stylebook for proper punctuation and capitalization questions.

 academic term — see semester.

-address — in accordance with U.S. postal guidelines and our nonprofit mailing status, the bottom five lines are critical in the official address of the university; see also mail. .
-Open and refer to the Brand Style Guide found on the Guide to Visual Standards page at http://www.kent.edu/brand for the proper way to incorporate the logo and format return address copy.
+address — in accordance with U.S. postal guidelines and our nonprofit mailing status, the bottom five lines are critical in the official address of the university; see also mail.
+Open and refer to the brand style guide for the proper way to incorporate the logo and format return address copy.

 Sample of mailing address for mail to be received via United States Postal Service